jasonpezzimenti/Tagged/README.md

 # Tagged
 An input field that accepts tags as input.
+Similar to those used on StackOverflow and Facebook.